Shreelakshmi535/Shreelakshmi535/README.md

 ## 📚 Academic Projects

-- 💡 **Fraud Detection Model** – Built with Logistic Regression, KNN, and Random Forest to flag suspicious activities.
+- 🔍 **Fraud Detection using Machine Learning**
+  Designed a classification model using **Logistic Regression, KNN, and Random Forest** to detect and flag potentially fraudulent transactions for review.

-- 📊 **Library Web App** – Full-stack system for borrowing/returning books with 30% reduction in manual traffic.
-- 🔁 **Pentaho ETL Pipeline** – Automated data cleaning and loading
+- 🔄 **ETL Pipeline with Pentaho & PostgreSQL**
+  Developed a full ETL pipeline to extract data from flat files and databases, cleanse, transform, and load into a **PostgreSQL** data warehouse for **business intelligence** and analysis.

+- 📈 **E-commerce Analytics Dashboard**
+  Performed ETL using Python for dataset preparation.
+Created **interactive Power BI dashboards** to forecast and visualize KPIs by **genre, release year, content type,** and **regional availability**.

 ## 📫 Connect with Me